kenny-leong/kenny-leong/README.md

 -->

-# 👋 Welcome to my GitHub, I'm Kenny !!
+# 👋 Welcome to my GitHub !!

-🎓 Full-stack software engineer (App Academy & New York University)
+🎓 I'm Kenny, a Full-stack Software Engineer (App Academy & New York University)

 🔎 I am looking for a software engineering team that is enthusiastic and will provide me with challenging projects that I can learn and grow from.